A Brief History

 The disaster of unnecessarily destroying such an old tree led to actions being taken to protect old Bristlecone Pines.
 In 2012 an even older Bristlecone Pine, believed to be 5,062 years old, was found in California.
 These trees are the oldest known living organisms on Earth, that is, organisms that still have their oldest bits and pieces on the plant.
 Note: There are other plants, such as the Quaking Aspens (also known as American Aspens), that are as old as 80,000 years, but these consist of parts that are constantly regenerating.
 Thus, even though the trees have stood on the same spot for thousands of years, no single portion of any tree is very old at any given time.
 They are what are called clonal colonies where a single tree grown from a seed sends out shoots underground that sprout up as “new” trees, allowing an entire forest to basically consist of just one tree.

 Our natural heritage is threatened by the ever-expanding population of humans and must be consciously protected if it is to survive.
 Hopefully, disasters like cutting down Prometheus will be few and far between.
-Do you think ancient trees are worth saving?
-Let us know why or why not.
+Question for students (and subscribers): Do you think ancient trees are worth saving?
+Let us know why or why not in the comments section below this article.

 For more information, please watch…